ICLG - Patent Laws and Regulations - Russia 2022

 - 5.3 May the grant of a patent by the Patent Office be opposed by a third party, and if so, when can this be done?

-- A granted patent may be opposed by any party at any time during its period of validity by filing an action before the Chamber for Patent Disputes of the Russian IPO.
+- A granted patent may be opposed by any party at any time during its period of validity by filing an action before the CPD of the Russian IPO.

 - 5.4 Is there a right of appeal from a decision of the Patent Office, and if so, to whom?

-- Russian IPO decisions, such as grant decisions, or decisions to reject or withdraw an application, can be appealed before the Chamber for Patent Disputes within seven months after the decision was sent to the applicant.
+- Russian IPO decisions, such as grant decisions, or decisions to reject or withdraw an application, can be appealed before the CPD within seven months after the decision was sent to the applicant.
 The applicant can also request copies of the documents cited in the decision within three months after the decision was sent, and in that case, the seven-month period for appeal will be counted from the date when those documents were sent to the applicant.
-The decisions of the Chamber for Patent Disputes, including decisions in invalidation actions initiated by third parties, may be appealed before the IP Court.
+The decisions of the CPD, including decisions in invalidation actions initiated by third parties, may be appealed before the IP Court.